ABOUT ESSENCE COMMUNICATIONS INC.

 ESSENCE is the premiere lifestyle, fashion and beauty magazine for African-American women.
 With its motivating message, intimate girlfriend-to-girlfriend tone, compelling and engaging editorial lineup and vibrant and modern design, ESSENCE is the definitive voice of today's dynamic African-American woman.
 ESSENCE speaks directly to a Black woman's spirit, her heart and her unique concerns.
 Every month African-American women rely on ESSENCE for editorial content designed to help them move their lives forward personally, professionally, intellectually and spiritually.
 Sections such as Work & Wealth, Healthy Living, and Looks We Love cover topics that focus on career and finance, health and lifestyle, and fashion and beauty and share an intimate connection with readers.
 In 2008, ESSENCE won 12 New York Association of Black Journalists awards in the Investigative, General Feature, International, Business/Technology, Science/Health, Arts & Entertainment, Personal Commentary, Public Affairs and Online categories.
 The publication has a monthly circulation of 1,050,000 and a readership of 8.5 million.
 The first issue of ESSENCE hit the newsstands in May 1970, with a circulation of 50,000.
 More »

-The Essence Music Festival is the nation's largest annual gathering of African-American musical talent featuring an unprecedented three days of cultural celebrations and ESSENCE Empowerment Seminars and three nights of musical performances.
+The Essence Festival is the nation's largest annual gathering of African-American musical talent featuring an unprecedented three days of cultural celebrations and ESSENCE Empowerment Seminars and four nights of musical performances.
 The Festival has featured some of the biggest names in entertainment including Prince, Beyoncé, Mary J. Blige, Lionel Richie, Chris Brown and more!
 Birthed in New Orleans in 1995, the Essence Music Festival is held every Fourth of July weekend, bringing more than 200,000 attendees to the Crescent City and adding more than $1 billion to Louisiana's local economy.
-In 2007, presidential candidates Barack Obama and Hillary Clinton made special appearances at the Essence Music Festival.
+In 2007, presidential candidates Barack Obama and Hillary Clinton made special appearances at the Essence Festival.
 In 2008, CNN reported live on-site throughout the weekend; partnering with ESSENCE to develop and tape a co-branded special presentation "Black in America: Reclaiming the Dream."